BBC Radio Guernsey

-BBC Radio Guernsey is the BBC's local radio station serving the Bailiwick of Guernsey, Alderney and Sark.

-It broadcasts on FM, AM, DAB, digital TV and via BBC Sounds from studios on Bulwer Avenue in St Sampson.
+BBC Radio Guernsey is the BBC's local radio station serving the Bailiwick of Guernsey.
+It broadcasts on FM, DAB, digital TV and via BBC Sounds from studios on Bulwer Avenue in St Sampson.
+The station stopped broadcasting on MW on 31 March 2026.

 According to RAJAR, the station has a weekly audience of 12,000 listeners and a 10.2% share as of December 2023.